Imjin War: Landing of the First Division

-On 23 May 1592, the First Division of the Japanese invasion army, consisting of 7,000 men led by Konishi Yukinaga, departed from Tsushima Island in the morning, arriving outside the Korean port city of Busan in the evening.
+On 23 May 1592, 7,000 Japanese soldiers of the First Division, led by Konishi Yukinaga, departed from Tsushima Island in the morning, arriving outside the Korean port city of Busan in the evening.
 Korean naval intelligence had detected the Japanese fleet, but Wŏn Kyun, the Right Naval Commander of Gyeongsang Province, misidentified the fleet as trading vessels on a mission.
 A later report of the arrival of an additional 100 Japanese vessels raised his suspicions, but he did nothing about it.
-Sō Yoshitoshi landed alone on the Busan shore to ask the Koreans for safe passage to China one last time.
-The Koreans refused as they had previously done, and Sō Yoshitoshi laid siege to the city.
+Sō Yoshitoshi landed alone on the Busan shore to ask the Koreans for safe passage to China.
+The Koreans refused, and Sō Yoshitoshi laid siege to the city.
 Konishi Yukinaga attacked the nearby fort of Dadaejin the next morning.
-Japanese accounts claim that the battles resulted in the complete annihilation of Korean forces (one claims 8,500 deaths, and another, 30,000 heads), while a Korean account claims that the Japanese themselves took significant losses before sacking the city of Busan.
-Chŏng Pal, the Korean commander at Busan, was killed by a Japanese bullet, and with his death, Korean morale collapsed.
-In the meantime, Konishi took the fort of Dadaejin, where under heavy volleys of supporting fire, the Japanese were able to place ladders against the walls, and took the fort.
+Japanese accounts claim that the battles resulted in the annihilation of Korean forces, while a Korean account claims that the Japanese themselves took significant losses before sacking the city of Busan.
+Chŏng Pal, the Korean commander at Busan, was killed, and with his death, Korean morale collapsed.
+In the meantime, Konishi took the fort of Dadaejin.
 Konishi ordered that no prisoners be taken, and the entire garrison was massacred.
 Konishi and the First Division then turned north, marching to take Hanseong.
-The disciplined Japanese brought down a rain of bullets that was lethal to anyone not taking cover.